What Is Behavioral Psychology?

 For many disorders, behavioral therapy can be a great tool for learning how to cope with some of the responses that come from the conditions.
-However, behavioral therapy is often accompanied by medication and other therapies for the treatment of serious psychiatric disorders.
+However, behavior therapy is often accompanied by medication and other therapies for the treatment of serious psychiatric disorders.

 Panic disorder– Panic disorder is not the same as anxiety disorder although it is often misdiagnosed as so.
 With panic disorder, patients experience random panic attacks that cause the person to be in constant fear of having panic attacks.
 Panic attacks can occur during sleep or waking times and typically begin in adulthood although children can also have panic disorder.

 Obsessive Compulsive Disorder- Obsessive-compulsive disorder, also known as OCD, is an anxiety disorder that causes recurring thoughts, ideas or obsessions that result in repetitive behaviors.
 Common compulsions are hand washing, counting, touching objects, or checking locks.
 These behaviors can greatly disrupt the lives of the patients and the people around them.
 OCD begins in early adulthood with symptoms generally presenting around 19 years of age.

 Phobia– Extreme and irrational fears of specific objects or situations are defined as phobias.
 Another type of anxiety disorder, phobias are learned emotional responses to a stimulus that have been transferred to other situations.
 An example would be people with intense fears of water may have had a drowning experience as a child.
 These past traumas are usually repressed.